vrajur/Kaggle-Otto-Group-Product-Classification-Challenge/README.md

 network is initialized.

-Neural network is trained on the example data, and the cost function and its gradient are calcualted using backpropagation.
+Neural network is trained on the example data, and the cost function and its gradient are calculated using backpropagation.
 Training is done using an adaptive step-size gradient descent algorithm.

 Test examples are then run through the trained neural network and